jrochkind/chosen-rails/README.md

 ## Gem maintenance

-Maintain `chosen-rails` gem with `Rake` commands.
+### Update chosen source in `chosen-rails` gem with `Rake` commands.

 Update origin chosen source files.

     rake update-chosen

 That will look for the latest release from chosen's github, download the release zip, and copy assets into source.
+For css files, it also replaces any url() references to use rails-sass asset-url().

 If chosen is out of date, feel free to do this and make a pull request!

-Publish gem.
+### Publish gem.

     rake release